groupon/artemisia/docs/components/core.md

  This will not work if the response of the Rest API call was an json array like `["foo", "bar"]` due to above mentioned reasons.

- *allowed-status-codes* field takes a array of integer which represents the list of valid HTTP status code that an HTTP call can have. for example if *allowed-status-codes* is set to `[200]` and if a Rest API call returns 404 then the API call is assumed to have failed and hence the task execution is failed.
+ *allowed-status-codes* field takes a array of integer which represents the list of valid HTTP status code that an HTTP call can have.
+For example if *allowed-status-codes* is set to `[200]` and if a Rest API call returns 404 then the API call is assumed to have failed and hence the task execution is failed.